Executive Summary

 Child Development Timeline:

-• At sixteen months, a difference in vocabulary can be seen between children of low, modest, and high-income children.
+- At sixteen months, differences in vocabulary can be seen among children from low-, modest-, and high-income families.

-• Eighty percent of brain development happens by 3.
+- 80% of brain development occurs by age 3.

-• All parties (scientists, MDE, etc.) agree kindergarten readiness is a prime determinant of how children will do in school.
+- All parties (scientists, MDE, etc.) agree that kindergarten readiness is a prime determinant of how children will do in school.

 The Achievement Gap Proposed Solutions